zzzprojects/docs/learnentityframeworkcore.com/pages/conventions/index.md

 As with primary keys, foreign key property name matching is not case sensitive.
 EF Core infers the multiplicity of a relationship from the nullability of the foreign key.
 If the property is not nullable, the relationship is registered as required; otherwise it is registered as optional.

 ### Foreign Key Shadow Properties
-If you choose not to explicitly include a foreign key property in the dependant end of the relationship, EF Core will create a [shadow property](/model/shadow-properties) using the pattern `<principal primary key property name>Id`.
+If you choose not to explicitly include a foreign key property in the dependent end of the relationship, EF Core will create a [shadow property](/model/shadow-properties) using the pattern `<principal primary key property name>Id`.

 ## Backing Fields